tonywestonuk/TPXImpact/TPXImpact/README.md

 not need to change.
 Just a new ATMRestProcessor to handle the new interface.

 **AtmLineInputReader.java**
-reads each line and validates it based on the current state of reading line input, one of INIT, WAITING_FOR_CUSTOMER, WAITING_FOR_BALANCE, SERVICE_CUSTOMER_REQUEST.
+Reads each line and validates it based on the current state of reading line input, one of INIT, WAITING_FOR_CUSTOMER, WAITING_FOR_BALANCE, SERVICE_CUSTOMER_REQUEST.
 Once parsed, the information is sent to the Atm in the form of method calls.
 Any responses from Atm are appended to the output stream writer.

 **AtmImpl.java**
 Handles the actual business logic of the Atm, keeping track of the customer balance, the cash hopper, and if the customer has correctly entered their pin.

  The three tests classes I have included:
-  - TestATM.java  tests the business logic of Atm.java
+  - TestATM.java  tests the business logic of AtmImpl.java
   - TestLineInputReader.java tests the logic of the line reader, by ensuring that the processed lines correctly call the correct methods on an Atm mock object.
+  - IntegrationTest.java which checks the whole system, by testing that the input provided in the specification, generates the expected output.